Offset agreement: Turkey

 The Minister of Defense through an undersecretary for the Defense Industries is in charge of the Industrial Participation / Offset Directive (2007).
 The threshold is about US$5 million.
 The minimum required offset is 50%.
 Multipliers are between 1 and 6.
 The offset fulfillment time is 2 years, which is unusually short.
-Mostly interested in direct offsets to develop the Turkish defense industry.
+Mostly interested in direct offsets such as technology transfer and license production for the development of the Turkish defense industry.

 United Arab Emirates

-The United Arab Emirates Offset Program Bureau (OFFSET) is in charge of offsets; Chairman of the bureau is the Crown Prince of Abu Dhabi.
+The United Arab Emirates Offset Program Bureau (OFFSET) is in charge of offsets; chairman of the bureau is the Crown Prince of Abu Dhabi.
 The criteria are more sophisticated than most offset policies.
 The request for offset is 60% of the contract value.
 The offset credit is not evaluated on the investments, but through profit over time of an offset venture (a kind of multiplier ex post).
 Joint ventures in the UAE and partnership with local companies are the most common offset proposal, as direct and indirect offset.